Damascus, (SANA)_ President Bashar al-Assad on Thursday issued decree No. 161 on ending the state of emergency.

 The Ministry has the right to end the demonstration if it exceeds what is permitted in the license or if riots or crimes are committed that may affect the general order or impede the authorities' work.

 a.
 No one is allowed to carry a weapon during the demonstration even if he has a license.

 b.
 According to the legislative decree, sharp or piercing instruments or any instruments which threaten the citizens' safety are considered a weapon.

 Article 10 :

-Other gathering or rallies organized contrary to the articles of this legislative decree are considered riot acts.
+Other gatherings or rallies organized contrary to the articles of this legislative decree are considered riot acts.